reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 It can be enough for most use cases.
 But some customers or applications can have higher security requirements.
 For instance, we have to ensure our keys are isolated by using a dedicated infrastructure to ensure any regulatory compliance.

-A custom key store can be configured to address these scenarios.The custom key store is associated with an AWS CloudHSM cluster which is a managed Hardware Security Module (HSM) service set up in our own AWS account.
+A custom key store can be configured to address these scenarios.
+The custom key store is associated with an AWS CloudHSM cluster which is a managed Hardware Security Module (HSM) service set up in our AWS account.

-HSM is a special hardware for cryptographic operation and storing sensitive material.
+HSM is special hardware for cryptographic operation and storing sensitive material.

 ## AWS CloudHSM

-AWS CloudHSM is a managed service providing a hardware security module (HSM) to generate and use our own encryption keys on the AWS Cloud.
+AWS CloudHSM is a managed service providing a hardware security module (HSM) to generate and use our encryption keys on the AWS Cloud.

 ### Benefits of CloudHSM

-1. CloudHSM protects our keys with exclusive, single-tenant access to tamper-resistant HSM instances in our own Virtual Private Cloud (VPC).
+1. CloudHSM protects our keys with exclusive, single-tenant access to tamper-resistant HSM instances in our Virtual Private Cloud (VPC).
 2. We can configure AWS KMS to use our AWS CloudHSM cluster as a custom key store instead of the default KMS key store as explained earlier.
 3. The HSM provided by AWS CloudHSM is based on open industry standards.
 This makes it easy to integrate with custom applications with standard APIs like PKCS#11, JCE, and CNG libraries and also migrate keys to and from other commercial HSM solutions.
 4. AWS CloudHSM provides access to HSMs over a secure channel to create users and set HSM policies so that the encryption keys which are generated and used with CloudHSM are accessible only by those HSM users.
 5. The AWS customer has more functionality for key management than in KMS.
-The customer can generate a symmetric and asymmetric key of different lengths, perform encryption with many algorithms, import and export keys, make key non-exportable, and so on.
+The customer can generate symmetric and asymmetric keys of different lengths, perform encryption with many algorithms, import and export keys, make keys non-exportable, and so on.
 6. If we want to encrypt data on storage it seems to be a very good solution for key management, especially if we have very high-security requirements for our encryption.